ericgarciaresearch/noaa_sedna/README.md

 ## What is SEDNA?

 You're presumably working with genomic data, and your tiny laptop doesn't have enough memory, cpus, or storage to analyze these data.
 This is why we need SEDNA.
-Basically,  SEDNA is a bunch of computers that live at NWFSC (FYI- this is all "the cloud" is too).
+Basically,  SEDNA is a bunch of computers that live at NWFSC (FYI- this is where all "the cloud" is too).
 These computers have more memory and storage than your computer and don't need to turn off at the end of the day, so we can run large, memory intensive, and long jobs on SEDNA.
 To do this, we have to access SEDNA via the command line and submit "jobs", which is just a set of commands we're telling SEDNA to run.
 This is how you will do your analyses.

 When you submit a job, SEDNA distributes it to the compute nodes.
 You have to tell SEDNA exactly how many resources you want it to use.
 For example, how much memory, time, cores, etc. We will talk about this more later in this document.